 When we do our first Roth IRA conversion at the end of this year, we’ll calculate the appropriate amount of tax for that and add that to the 4th quarter payment that Quickbooks tells me to make.

 If you’d like to follow suit and make your life easier, here’s my link to sign up for QuickBooks Self-Employed.
-You’ll help support this blog, but more importantly, you’ll save 50% off for the first six months.
+You’ll help support this blog, but more importantly, you’ll save some money as well.

 Making estimated self-employment tax payments isn’t as scary as I thought it would be.
 It was just a matter of learning a little more of how this worked and finding a system that worked for me.
 The key was keeping it simple and I think this should work out well over the long run.